Extend Customer’s Net 30 to Net 90 with Non-Recourse Invoice Factoring

 - Payment Terms Downfalls

-- Qualifying Clients for Payment Terms
+- Qualifying Clients for Invoice Payment Terms

 - Invoice Financing and Factoring Enable Payment Terms

-- Reasons for Your Business to Invoice Factor or use A/R Finance
+- Reasons for Your Business to Invoice Factor or Use A/R Finance

 - Who Qualifies for Invoice Factoring?